currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 #### **SCHOLAR**
+Roll for SCHOLAR when you want to know more about a subject, site, an important NPC or artifact.
+If you succeed, you will remember something important about it.
+Often, success in SCHOLAR will grant a die bonus to a related practical skill

+Scholar Specialties
 	Natural Sciences: situations requiring knowledge of physics, biology, geology, or any other natural science.
 	Social Sciences
 	Psychology: Add Scholar (Psychology) to certain rolls?